Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 May 10’s clashes took place in and around the Al-Aqsa Mosque in the Old City.
 The mosque is the third-holiest site in Islam and sits on a sprawling plateau that is also home to the iconic golden Dome of the Rock.
 Muslims refer to the compound as the Noble Sanctuary.

 The walled plateau is also the holiest site for Jews, who refer to it as the Temple Mount, because it was the location of biblical temples.
 Romans destroyed the Second Temple in AD 70, with only the Western Wall remaining.
-The mosques were built centuries later.
+The mosques were built centuries later and the site has been under Muslim care for 1,300 years.

 Neighboring Jordan serves as the custodian of the site, which is operated by an Islamic endowment known as the Waqf.
 The site is open to tourists during certain times but only Muslims are allowed to pray there.
 The Western Wall is the holiest site where Jews can pray.